khushboomalviyaa/Upliance.ai_analysis/README.md

 1. Read the data file in Jupyter Notebook: o	Imported the dataset into the notebook for analysis using pandas.

-2. Performed Exploratory Data Analysis (EDA): o	Conducted an initial inspection of the data, including descriptive statistics and visualizations to understand its structure and key patterns.

-3. Cleaned the data:
+2. Cleaned the data:
 o	Addressed missing values, removed outliers, and ensured data quality through imputation and preprocessing techniques.

-4. Merged and processed the data: o	Combined multiple datasets to create a unified dataset for analysis. o	Applied necessary transformations to align and format the data for further analysis.
+3. Merged and processed the data: o	Combined multiple datasets to create a unified dataset for analysis. o	Applied necessary transformations to align and format the data for further analysis.

-5. Analyzed the relationship between cooking sessions and user orders: o	Explored correlations and patterns between user cooking sessions and their order behavior to derive meaningful insights.
+4. Analyzed the relationship between cooking sessions and user orders: o	Explored correlations and patterns between user cooking sessions and their order behavior to derive meaningful insights.

-6. Identified the popular dishes: o	Used data aggregation techniques to determine the most frequently ordered or cooked dishes.
+5. Identified the popular dishes: o	Used data aggregation techniques to determine the most frequently ordered or cooked dishes.

-7. Loaded the result dataset into Excel: o	Exported the processed and analyzed data into an Excel file for further exploration and reporting.
+6. Loaded the result dataset into Excel: o	Exported the processed and analyzed data into an Excel file for further exploration and reporting.

-8. Created pivot tables as needed: o	Built dynamic pivot tables in Excel to summarize the data and focus on specific areas of interest.
+7. Created pivot tables as needed: o	Built dynamic pivot tables in Excel to summarize the data and focus on specific areas of interest.

-9. Created visuals and added slicers: o	Developed insightful charts and graphs on top of the pivot tables. o	Added slicers for interactive filtering to enhance data exploration and presentation.
+8. Created visuals and added slicers: o	Developed insightful charts and graphs on top of the pivot tables. o	Added slicers for interactive filtering to enhance data exploration and presentation.